Atlantic Treaty Association and Youth Atlantic Treaty Association

-The national associations that make up the Associate Members of ATA come from non-NATO countries that have signed up to PfP.
+The national associations that make up the Associate Members of ATA come from non-NATO countries that have signed up to the PfP programme.
 Associate Members may attend and participate in Bureau, Council and Assembly meetings.
 Once an association’s respective country joins NATO, the association automatically becomes a Member.
 Much like Members, Associate Members also have full voting rights.

-Associations from non-NATO countries who have not signed up to PfP, but whose countries either participate in the Mediterranean Dialogue or have a direct interest in Euro-Atlantic security issues can still participate in the ATA under the status of Observer Members.
+Associations from non-NATO countries who have not signed up to the PfP programme but whose countries either participate in the Mediterranean Dialogue or have a direct interest in Euro-Atlantic security issues, can still participate in the ATA under the status of Observer Members.
 As Observer Members, the national associations may attend and participate in Council and Assembly meetings, but not Bureau meetings.
 Also, unlike Members and Associate Members, Observer Members have no voting rights.

 Following the creation of the Alliance in 1949, several separate organisations in NATO member countries formed with the aim of informing the public of NATO’s role and activities.
 A few years later, these organisations came together under the umbrella of the Atlantic Treaty Association when the latter was established on 18 June 1954.

-Public debates and discussions focused on NATO’s activities during the Cold War, but with the dissolution of the Soviet Union - and with it the Warsaw Pact- the ATA’s focus expanded.
-The ATA examines security issues related to Central and Eastern European countries, as well as the Caucasus and the Mediterranean regions.
-Several of the ATA’s more recent initiatives, such as the Central and South Eastern European Security Forum, Ukrainian Dialogue and Crisis Management Simulations, highlight this new focus.
+Public debates and discussions focused on NATO’s activities during the Cold War, but with the dissolution of the Soviet Union – and with it the Warsaw Pact – the ATA’s focus expanded.
+The ATA examines security issues related to Central and Eastern European countries, the Balkans, North Africa and the Middle East, as well as the Caucasus and Central Asia.